Last Updated on

 You can also break up the journey into the following segments (designed to begin and end in cities with accessible airports):

-Provincetown, MA to Cleveland, OH – 775 miles; Atlantic Ocean National Seashore, beach towns, whaling, commercial fishing industry, Revolutionary War history, Hudson River, Pennsylvania lakes and forests, and the Rock and Roll Hall of Fame.
+Provincetown, MA (see our Provincetown MA travel guide here) to Cleveland, OH – 775 miles; Atlantic Ocean National Seashore, beach towns, whaling, commercial fishing industry, Revolutionary War history, Hudson River, Pennsylvania lakes and forests, and the Rock and Roll Hall of Fame.

 Omaha, NE to Denver, CO; 550 miles, Lincoln State Capitol Building, Nation’s Breadbasket, Grain Elevators and Silos Galore, Farmland, Oregon Trail, Sophisticated “Cowtown,” Wonderful Westernaires, Foothills of the Rocky Mountains.